Banner Logo

 So now you know,

-• Their preferred point of entry to your site, namely themes, plugins, and core.
+• Why the hackers infiltrate your site, their preferred point of entry to your site, namely themes, plugins, and core.

 In the following sections, we will cover a bit about the various tools or protocols cybercriminals use to infiltrate your site, and do nasty things to it.